bdberge/samplecode/README.md

 As we examine Python we will review code in this repo.

 ### HOW SHOULD YOU USE THIS?
-1. During each lecture I will pull examples from this code.
+1. During each lecture I will pull examples from this code
 2. After each lecture, I will assign additional reading homework from this repo
 3. By the end of the term, you will have studied every file in this repo.